fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 This record covers PlanetVim **0.1.0-rc.1**, implemented on **2026-09-08** from baseline `f75c805a`.
 The source is a release candidate.
 Native Windows hosted CI and external SDK/target acceptance remain release gates; checked-in automation is not evidence that those jobs ran.

+## Linux startup optimization — 2026-09-10

+Validated runtime and benchmark commit `edaf1eb`.
+Fixed menu declarations call compiled Vim9 helpers directly, derived hint text is cached, and action search indexes on first use.
+All selected menus remain available immediately, and hidden groups remain searchable.
+Vista's nearest-symbol initialization waits for a useful idle buffer; the legacy Markdown preview entry points load on first use.
+LSP initialization waits for a normal buffer with a filetype.
+Linux Fish uses `--no-config -c` for noninteractive commands, with an opt-out and no change to interactive terminals.
+Vendor plugin code is unchanged.

+Clean-tree measurements on **GVim 9.2.0849**, using private Xvfb and five fresh processes after one excluded warmup, met the **1.0-second first-screen target**:

+- Populated PlanetVim hint cache: **0.690 seconds median**, range **0.572–0.712**.
+  Historical pre-vimrc-to-event-loop interval: **0.648 seconds median**.
+- Empty PlanetVim cache for every process: **0.749 seconds median**, range **0.706–0.873**.
+Historical interval: **0.696 seconds median**.
+- A subsequent five-pair alternating comparison measured **1.069 seconds** before these optimizations (`09c4c807`) and **0.598 seconds** afterward, approximately **44% less time** under the same conditions.
+The old snapshot used the identical vendor sources.

+Timing varied substantially during the session: earlier development runs were around 1.2 seconds after optimization.
+The alternating comparison controls for that variation better than comparing unrelated earlier medians.
+These are local results, not a speed guarantee on other machines or under load.
+Tests use an empty buffer and suppress Startify; opening a source file can add its filetype and language-provider work.
+Empty PlanetVim cache does not mean an empty operating-system filesystem cache.
+The first-screen measurement includes GVim initialization before the vimrc, unlike the historical interval.

+Local records: `dist/startup-optimized-warm.json`,
+`dist/startup-optimized-cold.json`, and
+`dist/startup-optimized-comparison.json`.
+Reproduce populated-cache and empty-cache measurements with `scripts/benchmark.py`, adding `--cold-cache` for the latter.
+No tests or compilers ran concurrently with these measurements.

+Validation:

+- Full GUI suites: **65 passed, 2 debugpy-dependent skips** out of 67 on both **9.1.0000** and **9.2.0849**.
+Final focused checks also exercise actual Fish configuration in an interactive terminal, script-local compiled menu callbacks, and the first-buffer LSP initialization guard.
+- Python: **104 passed, 1 optional SFML skip** out of 105.
+- All **2,088 common menu actions** matched the preceding implementation, including every executable mode, shortcut and native tip.
+The only snapshot difference was a dynamic running-GVim entry.
+- Cache tests cover reload, mapping invalidation, damaged JSON, opt-out and treating cached labels/tips as data.
+A real fixture language server verifies that the first file receives diagnostics after deferred initialization.
+- Home/private installed startup and the complete Vim9 compile fixture passed.
+  All **122 package inventory records match**; only first-party code changed.

 ## First-party Vim9 migration — 2026-09-10

 Validated runtime commit `551c799f` on Linux GTK3 GVim.
 First-party